rivernews/iriversland2-kubernetes/README.md

 [![CircleCI](https://circleci.com/gh/rivernews/terraform-provisioning.svg?style=shield)](https://circleci.com/gh/rivernews/terraform-provisioning)

-The CircleCI for this repo build the dockerized image for other projects to use as a base image to run terraform and k8 commands.
+The CircleCI for this repo dockerizes this repo as image and is for use of other projects as a base image (mainly in their CircleCI jobs) to run terraform and k8 commands.

 ## Prerequisites